|

 gauge transformation.
 That is, under a Lorentz transformation

-the Lorentz transformation, and represents the gauge freedom inherent in
+coordinates and the Lorentz transformation, and represents the gauge

-the theory.
-This additional gradient term reflects the non-covariant
+freedom inherent in the theory.
+This additional gradient term reflects

 In the case of massless spin-1 particles, such as photons, a significant